hliulab/unifyimmun/README.md

 >Evaluate TCR binding specificity using pTCR test set

 `python TCR_test.py`

+> In our practice, the time overhead required to run the two demos above is about 2 minutes when batch_size=8192.

 ### Hyperparameter adjustment
 If transfer the model using your custom dataset, you may need to adjust the hyperparameters within the Python scripts.
 Hyperparameters include learning rate, batch size, number of epochs, and other model-specific parameters.